How to Spread Love

 ‘O people!
 Spread (the greeting of) salam, feed others, uphold the ties of kinship, and pray during the night when people are sleeping, and you will enter Paradise with Salam.’

 Note here that the Prophet (peace be on him) was addressing ALL people, not just believers.
 Then he went on to say that the best way of spreading love was to greet everyone by saying salams.
-Nowadays we nobody says salam to each other in the streets in London.
+Nowadays nobody says salam to each other in the streets in London.
 We are all aliens.
-No wonder we have all this stress all over the place.
-Spread greetings and say them with a smiling face.
-To greet each other with a smiling face is a form of charity.
+No wonder there is stress all over the place.
+Spread greetings with a smiling face.
+It is a form of charity.

 2. Care for the Needy